Select Page

 The light turned green.
 Zeke rode away.

-Karen: "YOU DON'T BELONG IN THIS COUNTRY!"
+BA: "YOU DON'T BELONG IN THIS COUNTRY!"

 As I compose this a few hours after their dialog, she is probably offering opinions to her friends about a Mexican on a bicycle she met on the street who doesn't speak English.
 I really really really want to offer lots of commentary about her attitude, but the more I think about it, the more I think Zeke summed it up better than anything I can offer.